testvon/alecsatin.github.io/_posts/2015-05-20-read-tarot-cards.md

   - divination
   - occult
 ---
+{% include toc title="Contents" icon="book" %}

+Matt writes,

-Matt writes,** “Alec, could you tell me why you took down your tarot site?”**
+> Alec, could you tell me why you took down your tarot site?

 You may have found this post by looking for one of the popular tarot articles.
-Or you may be a long-time friend who’s curious as to what happened to [tarot.alecsatin.com](http://alecsatin.com/read-tarot-cards/).
+Or you may be a long-time friend who’s curious as to what happened to [tarot.alecsatin.com](/memoirs/read-tarot-cards/).
 What follows is as clear and honest an explanation as I can provide.
 Please consider it in the manner in which it is provided.

 Tarot was an important part of my life for almost 20 years.
-I studied it intensively, wrote about it extensively, performed untold readings, and was considered knowledgeable by experts in the field.
+I studied it, wrote about it, performed countless readings, and was considered knowledgeable by experts in the field.
 I chose to stop practicing tarot a few years ago, and have had no regrets.
 Here are my reasons why.